-- > Work Health and Safety Act 2012 (SA) and when relevant WHS Defined Officers must meet due diligence requirements. - > Return to Work Act 2014 (SA), facilitating the recovery, maintenance or early return to work of employees with work related injury / illness. - > Meet immunisation requirements as outlined by the Immunisation for Health Care Workers in South Australia Policy Directive. - > Equal Employment Opportunities (including prevention of bullying, harassment and intimidation). - > Children and Young People (Safety) Act 2017 (SA) 'Notification of Abuse or Neglect'. - > Disability Discrimination. - > Independent Commissioner Against Corruption Act 2012 (SA). - > Information Privacy Principles Instruction. - > Relevant Awards, Enterprise Agreements, Public Sector Act 2009, Health Care Act 2008 and the SA Health (Health Care Act) Human Resources Manual. - > Relevant Australian Standards. - > Duty to maintain confidentiality. - > Smoke Free Workplace. - To value and respect the needs and contributions of SA Health Aboriginal staff and clients, and commit to the development of Aboriginal cultural competence across all SA Health practice and service delivery. - May be responsible for supervision and oversight of volunteers assigned within the department, in collaboration with the WCHN Volunteer Unit.
-Refer to Volunteer Engagement and Management Procedure - > Health Practitioner Regulation National Law (South Australia) Act 2010 - > Mental Health Act 2009 (SA) and Regulations - > Controlled Substances Act 1984 (SA) and Regulations - > The Nursing and Midwifery Board of Australia Registration Standards (including the Guidelines and Assessment Frameworks for Registration Standards) - > The Nursing and Midwifery Board of Australia Professional Practice Codes and Guidelines (including Competency Standards, Codes of Ethics and Professional Conduct, Decision Making Framework and Professional Boundaries) - Professional Practice Standards and competencies consistent with area of practice as varied from time to time - > SA Health/WCHN/LHN/SAAS policies, procedures and standards - > WCHN Clinical Governance and Consumer Engagement Framework and all requirements of the National Safety & Quality Health Service Standards (2nd Edition). - > Applying the principles of the South Australian Government's Risk Management Policy to work as appropriate.
+- > Work Health and Safety Act 2012 (SA) and when relevant WHS Defined Officers must meet due diligence requirements. - > Return to Work Act 2014 (SA), facilitating the recovery, maintenance or early return to work of employees with work related injury / illness. - > Meet immunisation requirements as outlined by the Immunisation for Health Care Workers in South Australia Policy Directive. - > Equal Employment Opportunities (including prevention of bullying, harassment and intimidation). - > Children and Young People (Safety) Act 2017 (SA) 'Notification of Abuse or Neglect'. - > Disability Discrimination. - > Independent Commissioner Against Corruption Act 2012 (SA). - > Information Privacy Principles Instruction. - > Relevant Awards, Enterprise Agreements, Public Sector Act 2009, Health Care Act 2008 and the SA Health (Health Care Act) Human Resources Manual. - > Relevant Australian Standards. - > Duty to maintain confidentiality. - > Smoke Free Workplace. - > To value and respect the needs and contributions of SA Health Aboriginal staff and clients, and commit to the development of Aboriginal cultural competence across all SA Health practice and service delivery.

+- > May be responsible for supervision and oversight of volunteers assigned within the department, in collaboration with the WCHN Volunteer Unit.
+Refer to Volunteer Engagement and Management Procedure - > Health Practitioner Regulation National Law (South Australia) Act 2010 - > Mental Health Act 2009 (SA) and Regulations - > Controlled Substances Act 1984 (SA) and Regulations - > The Nursing and Midwifery Board of Australia Registration Standards (including the Guidelines and Assessment Frameworks for Registration Standards) - > The Nursing and Midwifery Board of Australia Professional Practice Codes and Guidelines (including Competency Standards, Codes of Ethics and Professional Conduct, Decision Making Framework and Professional Boundaries) - > Professional Practice Standards and competencies consistent with area of practice as varied from time to time - > SA Health/LHN/SAAS/WCHN policies, procedures and standards - > WCHN Clinical Governance and Consumer Engagement Framework and all requirements of the National Safety & Quality Health Service Standards (2nd Edition). - > Applying the principles of the South Australian Government's Risk Management Policy to work as appropriate. - May be responsible for supervision and oversight of volunteers assigned within the department, in collaboration with the WCHN Volunteer Unit.
+Refer to Volunteer Engagement and Management Procedure.